khu-tech/workshop_dry_run/README.md

 ```

-### Step 5: Deploy with AWS CDK
+All the steps above are actually configuring the AWS services locally, but you haven't deployed yet, the step 5 is for you to deploy the services.

-5.1  Execute the Deployment
+### Step 5: Deploy with AWS CDK -
 Deploy the constructed AWS infrastructure by executing the following command in your terminal:

 Under web folder, run